Thursday August 7 1:00 p.m.

 All activities cater to a wide range of abilities and are conducted with the safety of participants as a prime consideration.

-Below are thumbnails of a selection of photographs from past summer outings of locations the Club has visited this summer - don't forget to double-click on them with a Mac [or left-click, I think, with Windows] to bring up the large versions.
+Below are thumbnails of a selection of photographs from July outings to Highwood Pass and Sherbrooke Lake taken by Wendy Kraft and Pauline Menard respectively.
+Don't forget to double-click on them with a Mac [or left-click, I think, with Windows] to bring up the large versions.